fetchrobotics/docs/source/api_overview.rst

    This is just the 2d color data.
 It is published at VGA resolution (640x480) at 15hz.

+.. _laser_api:

 Laser Interface
 ---------------

 `base_scan` is a `sensor_msgs/LaserScan <http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html>`_
 message published at 15hz.

+Note: the raw laser information as reported by the laser hardware is published to `base_scan_raw`.
+The information published to `base_scan` is filtered to remove shadow points.

+.. _imu_api:

 IMU Interface
 -------------

+`imu` is a `sensor_msgs/Imu <http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html>`_
+message published at 100hz.
+This message contains the linear acceleration and rotational velocities as measured by the IMU located in the base of the robot.

+On Fetch robots, the gripper IMU publishes to `gripper_imu`.
+This is also a `sensor_msgs/Imu <http://docs.ros.org/api/sensor_msgs/html/msg/Imu.html>`_ message published at 100hz.

-The IMU is not present in the simulated robot.
+The IMUs are not present in the simulated robot.

-.. todo:: DESCRIBE IMU TOPICS ON REAL ROBOT